wirrunna/CamillaDSP-Building-a-Config-1-Measure-Drivers-with-REW/README.md

 ### Calculate EQ and save EQ filters.

-In REW with the Bass measurement displayed, click the EQ tab to display the EQ function screen, I usually click the "Fit to Data" box (top of screen, 4 arrows) and then work down the Target Settings to set the Target Level (I normally click "Calculate target level from response", then in the Filter Tasks set the range leaving the Boost at default, and set the Flatness Target.
+In REW with the Bass measurement displayed, click the EQ tab to display the EQ function screen, I usually click the "Fit to Data" box (top of screen, 4 arrows).

+First confirm that the EQ: is set to CamillaDSP at the top of the parameters.
+REW has CamillaDSP support builtin, up to 20 filters and correct .yaml format for direct import using the CamillaDSP GUI into the nominated config file.

+Then work down the Target Settings to set the Target Level (I normally click "Calculate target level from response").

-Then click the "Calculate target level from response" to generate the filters.
+In the Filter Tasks set the range leaving the Boost at default, and set the Flatness Target.Then click the "Match response to target" to generate the filters.

 Review the calculated filters, then click "Save filter settings to YAML file" and fill in the dialog popup where you can set the filter name.
 Again, the label is a descriptor showing the Bass measurement label and the filter task settings (Target Level, frequency spread and Flatness target) so that in later testing I can see what I was trying to do.
 REW will then popup a standard save file dialog tol save the EQ Filters for CamillaDSP in the correct format for Biquad filters.

 This screengrab shows the REW EQ screen Target Settings and Filter Tasks panels with filters calculated for the Bass measurement and the popup input for the filter labels.